 Did you know that honeybees die after stinging you?
 They can’t retract their stinger, so it basically tears itself apart and disembowels itself after stinging you.
 Why the pleasant factoid?
-I know people with side hustles, like brewing craft beers or making their own home apiaries — people who breed their own bees to develop their own brands of honey and honey-related products.
+I know people with side hustles, like brewing craft beers or making their own home apiaries — people who breed their own bees to develop their own brands of sage honey and honey-related products.

 I remember bee stings whenever I think about trying this.
 Anyway, honeybees are big business.
 About a third of all the crops we eat require bee pollination.
 Almost all of the fruits, vegetables, and plants you eat require bee pollination.
 Apples, watermelons, kiwi fruit, strawberries, avocados, kidney beans, cherries, and too many other foods to list, would not exist without bee pollination.

 Beehive Theft is Real and Expensive

 Almost $580 billion worth of global food commerce requires bee pollination.
 It is such a big business that people are raising bees to rent them out to farmers and companies for mass pollination projects.
 In fact, you can make hundreds of dollars a day renting out bees.
 If you can stop thieves from stealing your beehives, that is.

 The scourge of beehive thieves, or rustlers, and why beehives are so valuable, requires a little context.
 OK, maybe a lot.
 The American almond industry generated over $5.2 billion in 2017.
 About 80% of the global supply of almonds are grown only in California.
 However, almond trees cannot produce almonds without bee pollination.
 There aren’t enough bees in California to accommodate its 1.2 million acres of almond trees.